little-bear-labs/ipfs-chromium/README.md

     start(["URL suffix from above flow"]) --> add[("Add to pending requests")] style start fill:#9CF
-    add --> selreq["Select the pending request with the lowest dup count"] --> incdup["Increase its dup count"] incdup --> goodfree{"Is there a gateway that is both GOOD and FREE"} --NO--> badfree{"Are there any FREE that have not already failed this request?"} badfree --NO--> anybusy{"Are there any BUSY gateways?"} --YES--> wait(("Wait for pending requests to finish (return flow control)")) badfree --YES--> selbf["Select the one with the fewest failed requests, initial priority tiebreaks"] --> mark_busy["Mark the gateway as BUSY"] goodfree --YES--> selbf
+    add --> selreq["Select the pending request with the lowest dup count"] --> incdup["Increase its dup count"] incdup --> goodfree{"Is there a gateway that is both GOOD and FREE"} goodfree --NO--> badfree{"Are there any FREE that have not already failed this request?"} badfree --NO--> anybusy{"Are there any BUSY gateways?"} anybusy --YES--> wait(("Wait for pending requests to finish (return flow control)")) badfree --YES--> selbf["Select the one with the fewest failed requests, initial priority tiebreaks"] selbf --> mark_busy["Mark the gateway as BUSY"] goodfree --YES--> selbf
     mark_busy --> send["Create and send an HTTP URLRequest"]
     send -.callback.-> resp